 The spicy, sour, sweet, salty, and bitter mixture makes Korean cooking easy for Cebuano, but sometimes, others cannot take in the new style of dining probably because of its unusual taste or smell.
 What I’m trying to say is, kimchi is not that easy for others.
 But not for me.
 It’s an acquired taste, though.

 Samgyeopsal (삼겹살) is grilled pork belly or uncured bacon strips, which are best eaten with good friends.

 Miyeokguk (미역국) is a hearty seaweed soup.
 It is usually served to birthday celebrants or to mothers who are lactating.

 Kimchi (김치) is Korea’s #1 food!
 I love it very much.
 It’s spicy, sour, yet, good to eat.
 And it is healthy, too.

-Bibimbap (비빔밥) is a rice meal with mixed vegetables, meat, and fried egg.
+Bibimbap (비빔밥) is a rice meal with mixed vegetables, meat, and a fried egg.

 I don’t know if everyone is aware, but South Korea has mandatory military service of 21 months.
 Hard as it sounds, some of my friends were sent to attend military training months after I’ve met them online.
 And due to that, we have limited time to communicate (unless they were granted a short vacation) before finishing it.

 I met Hyung-Su Park on social media months before he will be attending military training.
 For me, it’s a mixed emotion of both thrilled and scared.
 We also have a 4-semester ROTC (Reserve Officers’ Training Corps) during college here in the Philippines, which I have attended.
 It was abolished last 2002.
 I feel both lucky and disappointed.